 The virtue of history is that it affords us perspective—not just the distance that the passage of time occasions but the ability to grasp the importance of events that may have been only dimly understood at the time.
 What might seem of paramount importance to contemporaries may fade into obscurity as the years go by.
-But war, or at least great wars, may be an exception, and that is certainly true of the conflict that today we call the Second World War.
-Suspecting that, I’ve identified the most significant events of the war.
+But war, or at least great wars, may be an exception, and that is certainly true of the conflict that was arguably the biggest turning-point in world history.
+Suspecting that, I’ve identified the ten most significant events of World War II.

 Our view of the most consequential events that took place during the years 1937 to 1945 seems little different from what was understood at the time.
 Here, in my admittedly unprofessional although informed view, are the ten events that, even today, strike me as having had the greatest consequences for the conduct of World War II.

 |July||1937||Japan invades China||Opening of the Second Sino-Japanese War in Manchuria||Axis|

 |May||1940||Blitzkrieg||Nazi Germany invades France and the Low Countries||Axis|

 |June||1941||Operation Barbarossa||Nazi Germany invades Russia with three million troops||Axis|

 |December||1941||Pearl Harbor||Japan launches war on USA in surprise dawn attack||Axis|

 |December||1941||Battle of Singapore||Japan launches war on British Empire||Axis|

 |February||1943||Battle of Stalingrad||Field Marshal Paulus surrenders to USSR||Allies|